mmkuang/grayclhn.github.io/102/index.md

 ### Instructor contact information (Gray Calhoun)
 * Email <gcalhoun@iastate.edu>.
 * Office hours 12-12:45 MW in Heady 467.
-* I'll occasionally post material related to the class on my [blog](http://pseudotrue.com/tag/macroeconomics/) or [twitter](https://twitter.com/grayclhn).
+* I’ll occasionally post material related to the class on my [blog](http://pseudotrue.com/tag/macroeconomics/) or [twitter](https://twitter.com/grayclhn).
 * Feel free to add me on [LinkedIn](https://linkedin.com/in/grayclhn);
   I mostly use it to keep up with former students and classmates.
-Please mention that you're taking my class or I might accidentally ignore the message.
+Please mention that you’re taking my class or I might accidentally ignore the message.

 ### TAs for Section 3 (meets 1:10 – 2 in 1002 Gilman)